 Child and Adolescent Mental Health Services (CAMHS)

 Services for children and young people’s emotional and mental

-health are often described using a tiered (PDF 41 KB) model, to reflect an
+health are often described using a tiered model to reflect an

 increasing level of need.

 - Tier 1 refers to universal services provided by, for example,

 - Specialist CAMHS in Worcestershire operates at Tiers 2 and Tier

 - Tier 4 CAMHS is highly specialist hospital-based mental health